Summary

 While fuel prices are the biggest factor in what households are expected to spend on heating, winter weather has a significant impact on heating bills.
 A colder winter causes an average home to use more fuel and spend more, while a milder winter may mean households use and spend less.

-According to the National Weather Service’s Climate Prediction Center, the upcoming winter is projected to be 3.3% warmer than normal winter temperatures (1981-2010) while 4.7% colder than last year.
+According to the National Weather Service’s Climate Prediction Center, the upcoming winter is projected to be 3.9% warmer than normal winter temperatures (1981-2010) but still 5.9% colder than last year.
 As a result, Massachusetts households may need to use more energy for space heating compared to last winter.

 Heating fuels price estimate for this winter

-According to the United States Energy Information Administration’s (EIA) August Short-Term Energy Outlook (STEO), energy prices and supply levels are experiencing heightened uncertainty resulting from Russia’s invasion of Ukraine, the production decisions of OPEC+ countries, U.S. oil and natural gas production, and inflation.
-The EIA’s 2022 Winter Fuels Outlook forecasts higher wholesale energy prices - the price fuel and electricity suppliers have to pay - for the upcoming winter as compared to the 2021/2022 winter heating season.
+According to the United States Energy Information Administration’s (EIA) October Short-Term Energy Outlook (STEO), there is continued uncertainty in global markets impacting energy prices and supply levels.
+The EIA 2024-25 Winter Fuels Outlook forecasts generally higher wholesale energy prices – the price fuel and electricity suppliers charge – for the upcoming winter as compared to the 2023/2024 winter heating season.
 These increases in wholesale fuel costs will result in higher retail electricity and retail natural gas prices - the price residents will pay through their utility bills.

 DOER provides estimates for heating fuel prices based on currently available wholesale and retail energy pricing.
 Changes in crude oil and wholesale heating oil prices pass through to the retail heating oil price much more quickly; as a result, the heating oil price estimate is subject to heightened uncertainty.
 While propane and heating oil prices go up and down throughout the winter, DOER provides an average heating season price in this report.
 Additionally, though many heating oil and propane customers buy supplies ahead of winter and refuel as needed, our estimate does not account for heating oil purchased prior to winter.
 Retail natural gas and electric rates may remain constant or vary depending on each resident’s energy supply contract terms.